AsymptoticGames/asymptotic-monogame-framework/README.md

 An AnimatedEntity can have multiple Animations.
 Then call `animatedEntityVariable.PlayAnimation("animationName")` to play the animation that you want.

 If an Animation is set to not loop, you can call `animatedEntityVariable.CurrentAnimation.IsComplete` to check if the current animation is complete.

+## Changing the Name of your Game

+## Possible Errors

+"An error occurred while signing": Right-click on the project in Visual Studio -> Properties -> Signing -> Create Test Certificate -> Ok (No password is required)